Fantasy football: Six must-start QBs for Week 5

 Derek Carr is another high-end QB1 play this week.
 My list of six must-start quarterbacks also features some streaming options or injury fill-ins.

 Patrick Mahomes, Tom Brady, Lamar Jackson, Burrow and Josh Allen make up the Top 5 of my weekly rankings.
-Jalen Hurts, Derek Carr, Justin Herbert, Aaron Rodgers and Russell Wilson also are inside my Top 10.
+Jalen Hurts, Derek Carr, Justin Herbert, Aaron Rodgers and Ryan Tannehill also are inside my Top 10.

 Tampa Bay Buccaneers